-The HLSAnalyzer.com service is monitored 24x7 to ensure continuous monitoring for our customers.
-The health of our system is continually monitored by:
+The HLSAnalyzer.com service is a fully managed and monitored solution that provides high service availability for our customers.
+The health of our system is monitored by:

 Our list of internal monitoring tools is always expanding to ensure that our service remains up and available and continuously monitors our clients’ HLS streams.

 Invalid API Key